 When renting a car in Ireland, make sure you are fully insured to avoid any legal issues should an accident occur.
 Finally, many of Ireland’s country roads are windy and narrow, so these are best approached with a note of caution.

-Must-visit places – stunning coastlines, fascinating historical sites, and bustling cities
+Top destinations – stunning coastlines, fascinating historical sites, and bustling cities

 For being such a small island, Ireland offers a diverse range of activities and attractions for all types of travellers.
 It would be impossible to list everything you need to see and do across the Emerald Isle in this article.
 However, we’ll highlight some must-visit attractions that you simply can’t miss when backpacking Ireland.